anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 My courses include HL English (LangLit), HL French, HL Geography, SL Physics, SL Chemistry and SL Math.
 However, since I was in French Immersion, I got to take a spare or an elective for first year, in which I took Grade 11 Computer Science (ICS3U1, Final 96%).
 Therefore, one of my SLs are in Grade 12, which I will be doing SL Chemistry in the 2024-2025 school year.
 If any '08s are reading this, there's a chance I might be in your class!

 My first year IB exams have ended, where I took the SL Physics and SL Math exams.
 I was predicted a 4 and 5 respectively, and got a final score of Level 5 in both courses.
-For Semester 1 HL French I had a Level 5, and in Geography and English I have a 6 and 5 respectively.
+For HL French, HL Geography and HL English, I ended the first semesters with a 5, 6, and a 5.
+(Not IB final)

 ## Experience